-Hello, friends!
-We at Tuck are looking ahead to the Tuck Class of 2023.
+We at Tuck are looking ahead to the Tuck Class of 2024.
 My Admissions colleagues and I are excited to get to know you, and give you the opportunity to get to know Tuck.
-We invite you to connect with Tuck representatives and ambassadors online at a variety of events, including Tuesdays with Tuck, coffee chats with me, and an array of small group events tailored to specific geographies, industries, and affinity groups.
+We invite you to connect with Tuck representatives and ambassadors online at a variety of events, including Conversations with Tuck Admissions, information sessions, and an array of small group events tailored to specific geographies, industries, and affinity groups.
 We look forward to meeting you soon!

-I recently shared thoughts about our three required essays, each of which map directly to our criteria.
-In this blog, I’d like to share thoughts on our prompts that ask about your goals.
-There are many sources of advice and guidance from various influencers and websites, so my colleagues and I want you to hear insights directly from those of us who are reading, evaluating, and assessing your application.
+We recently shared thoughts about our three required essays, which map directly to our criteria.
+In this blog, I’d like to share thoughts on our short prompts that ask about your goals.

 Our goals prompts have word limits that are … limited.
-Many of you have told me that they’re really brief.
+Many of you have told us that they’re really brief.
 This is by design.
 There’s no room, literally or figuratively, for elaborate storytelling here.
-We want your responses to be crisp, clear, concise, and matter-of-fact.
-My advice to those of you trying hard to shoehorn in a supporting narrative: save the additional details for your essays or your interview, and trust that we really, truly do want you to be factual and direct.
+We want your responses to be clear, concise, and matter-of-fact.
+Our advice to those of you trying hard to shoehorn in a supporting narrative: save the additional details for your essays or your interview, and trust that we really, truly do want you to be factual and direct.

-The responses may be short, but I assure you that they matter to us.
+The responses may be short, but we assure you that they matter to us.
 As we map your application to our criteria, your goals reflect your awareness.
-As articulated in our criteria, aware Tuck candidates craft a compelling vision for the future and identify coherent goals, audacious in scope yet grounded in reality.
+Aware Tuck candidates craft a compelling vision for the future and identify coherent goals, audacious in scope yet grounded in reality.

 While your first essay highlights why an MBA and why Tuck, your goals convey what you expect to accomplish thereafter.
 This distinction helps frame the scope of the first prompt which asks you to share your short-term goals.
 Some of you have asked for clarification on the short-term time horizon.
 This question is not asking about your goals while at Tuck.
 In this prompt, we’re keen to learn your goals immediately after graduating from Tuck.
 We stopped short of explicitly specifying that the goals must be professional, as some of you have goals that are both professional and personal.
-That said, I expect most of you will tell us about the job and the impact you expect to have after you graduate.
+That said, we expect most of you will tell us about the job you hope to have and the impact you'd like to make after you graduate.

 If the first prompt is meant to capture your first stop on your post-MBA trajectory, the second is meant to capture your last.
 What is your dream job?
 What role and impact do you want to have 20, 30, 40, 50 years from now?
 What legacy do you want to leave?
 What is your compelling vision for the future?
 My colleagues and I are especially excited to read your response here, as this reflects how you aspire to better the world through business.